20 Things You're Going to Forget (But Shouldn't) to Pack

 If I didn’t have a backup pair with me, I would’ve had to wear glasses for the rest of the trip – which would’ve been an irritating inconvenience.

+Yes, you should always bring extra content lenses with you when you travel – as it could be challenging to refill your eye prescription abroad.
 Bring two backups, and an extra contact lens case as well.
 Like medication, a prescription is a pain to refill overseas – so it’s better to be safe than sorry, with this one.

 6. Student I.D.